mihaiPleanta/Doctor-Patient-Management-System/README.md

 ## Overview

-The Family Doctor Patient Management System is a web application designed to help family doctors efficiently manage patients, appointments, consultations and prescriptions.
+The Doctor Patient Management System is a web application designed to help family doctors efficiently manage patients, appointments, consultations and prescriptions.
 The application provides a secure and centralized platform for handling patient records and medical history.

 ## Features